shangyuj/2200-messed-up/index.md

 - connects or shows a relationship between “unequal” ideas
 - main clause + dependent/subordinate clause

-Time: when, whenever, after, as, before, once, since, till, until, now that, while, as long as, as soon as
+**Time**: when, whenever, after, as, before, once, since, till, until, now that, while, as long as, as soon as
 **Concession**: though, although, even though, if, while
 **Contingency**: if, once
 **Condition**: if, in case, as long as, unless, provided that